 About a year and a half later I moved in with Kenny to a super cool beach apartment in Venice, and got a different job that gave me a bit more money and freedom so I was able to do even more workshops & coaching.
 This was a life that started to resemble the one I was losing sleep over just a year and a half ago.

-After 1 year of working that new job (which allowed me to side hustle so hard), they let me go and I took it as a sign from the Universe that it was time to finally grab my lady balls (or ovaries rather) and do coaching & entrepreneurship for real.
+After 1 year of working that new job (which allowed me to side hustle so hard), they let me go.
+Of course this was a blow to my ego but eff the ego.
+The ego is an unwise asshole lol.
+My inner spirit knew that this was a sign and an opportunity.
+An opportunity to finally grab my lady balls (or ovaries rather) and do coaching + entrepreneurship for real.

 Entrepreneurship is no joke.

 She was disgustingly expensive, and I had all the hope in the world she would save my life.
-Show me the ropes, usher me into a greater way of living where I finally made what I was worth, while contributing to the world in a way that made my soul sing.
+I thought she would show me the ropes & usher me into a greater way of living where I finally made what I was worth while contributing to the world in a way that made my soul sing.

 3 months into her program I was broker than when I started and burning myself out like never before.
 When no money is coming in unless you sell something, IT’S STRESSFUL.
 And when you work hard and see no reward it’s stressful.
 So, I burnt out FAST.

 I remember crying when I realized we had run out of toilet paper and I needed to go to the grocery store to buy some (for those of you who don’t know, this is a sign you are depressed).
-I didn’t know it at the time, but I was experiencing depression, and I started to develop some concerning health issues.
+I didn’t know it at the time, but I was depressed and burnt out, and I started to develop some concerning health issues.

 We were on a group coaching call and I mentioned the health issues + feeling burnt out and asked her if she had ever struggled with newbie entrepreneur burnout and she said, “There is a difference between selling and talking about selling.”